Simon-Brandt/ShellArgparser/docs/comparison/example_scripts/argparser.md

 Notes:

-- Trailing positional arguments must be delimited with `--` since the argparser aggregates all values after option names to them, as design decision.
+- Trailing positional arguments must be delimited with `--` since the Argparser aggregates all values after option names to them, as design decision.
 - Intermixing positional and keyword arguments can be emulated by using the positional arguments delimiter `++`.
 True intermixing is yet disabled as design decision.

 [&#129092;&nbsp;`docopts.md`](docopts.md)